Google Dialogflow

 Once complete, you'll see a pop up with a confirmation message.
 Click Close.

-Open the downloaded JSON file using any text editor (e.g. Atom).
+Open the downloaded JSON file using any text editor (for example, Atom).
 Copy its entire contents (i.e. the entire JSON) into the Service account JSON field in the Dialogflow connection, then click Connect.